Conreality/conreality-wiki/ArduPilot.rst

 APM Planner listens for UDP on port 14550, and so should instantly catch the connection over the network from the RPi.
-Boot up APM Planner, your copter should immediately appear in your, with the measuring instruments already working.
+Boot up APM Planner, your copter should immediately appear in your, with the measuring instruments working.

 MAVProxy
 --------